jackanakin/solid/README.md

 Declare constructor private, provide a getInstance method for global access

+Are held by class loader and not per JVM

 Eager - Creates the instance ASAP

-Lazy with Double Checked Looking (Classic) - Creates the instance only when needed, must aquire thread lock and deal with sync. problems
+Lazy with Double Checked Locking (Classic) - Creates the instance only when needed, must aquire thread lock and deal with sync. problems

-Lazy with Initialization Holder Class - Creates an inner holder to avoid having sync. and threadlock issues Enum - Deals with serealization problems
+Lazy with Initialization Holder Class - Creates an inner holder to avoid having sync. and threadlock issues

+Enum - Deals with serealization problems

 Examples: java.lang.Runtime

+### 6.7 Object Pool
+`Usefull when the cost of creating an instance of a class is high and a large number of objects of this class is needed for a short duration`

+Create a class for object pool with a thread-safe caching of objects and add a method to acquire and release objects, pool should also reset the object before giving it out

+We should choose an aproach when are no more objects available to give out, create a new instance of the object or wait for one to be available

+Example: ThreadPoolExecutor, apache BasicDataSource